opensecuritycontroller/community/testing/testcases/vc_testcases.md

 8. Click **OK**.

 **Expected Result:**
 Virtualization Connector with the name My_VC1 should be added.
-The Type should be OPENSTACK, Controller IP should be empty and Provider IP should have the keystone ip according to input at step 6., Job Status should be PASSED.
+The Type should be OPENSTACK, Controller IP should be empty and Provider IP should have the keystone ip according to input at step 6., Job Status should be ****PASSED**.

 ****